About NSF I-Corps

 I-Corps at the University of Illinois Urbana-Champaign

-Faculty and students working on STEM-related technology can participate in the I-Corps program and receive up to $2,000 to participate in the customer discovery process of their innovation.
-The Illinois I-Corps Site offers 4 cohorts a year (2 per semester) on a rolling submission application cycle.
-Each team is supported with an I-Corps grant of up to $2,000 to cover travel and prototyping costs.
-The program consists of 3 workshops over 6 weeks, where teams work to validate the market size, value propositions, and customer segments of their innovations.
+Faculty and students working on STEM-related technology can participate in the I-Corps program.
+The Illinois I-Corps program offers 4 cohorts a year (2 per semester) on a rolling submission application cycle.
+The program comprises 3 workshops over 6 weeks, where teams work to validate the market size, value propositions, and customer segments of their innovations.

-Upon completion of the program, teams are in a position to apply to the National I-Corps program where they receive $50,000 dollars and participate in a rigorous 7-week program, or perhaps apply for an SBIR award.
+Upon completion of the program, teams may be eligible to explore applying to the National I-Corps program where they receive $50,000 dollars and participate in a rigorous 7-week program, or apply for an SBIR grant.